cs-uob/COMSM0085/exercises/part2/src/js/dynamic1.md

 called `buttons`.
 Loosely speaking, this is an object that can be used to collect a bunch of stuff that will be added to a page.
-When creating many new elements on a page it is prudent to add them to a `DocumentFragment` first, and only then add that `DocumentFragment` to the page.
-That way they will all appear on the page at roughly the same time.
+When creating many new elements on a page it is prudent to add them to a `DocumentFragment` first, and only then add it to the page.
+That way they will all appear on the page at roughly the same time, and the user will not see new elements appear on the page one after the other.

 The next part of the function iterates through every ward.
 First, it extracts the `id` and `name` fields.
 Then, it creates a new `<button>`, and sets its text